isomerpages/mddi-corp/_join-us/Scholarship/Frequently Asked Questions.md

 <p>For Translation scholars, you will generally begin your career in the
-MDDI Translation Department and subsequently be posted to other divisions or public agencies where your language capabilities could be tapped on or for exposure to other areas of information work.
-Experienced Translation scholars could also be further groomed to assume the role of government translators / interpreters.</p>
+MDDI Translation Department and subsequently be posted to other divisions or public agencies where your language capabilities could be tapped on or for exposure to other areas of information work.</p>
 </li>
 </ol>
 <p></p>